Wringing its hands over FTX's collapse, Washington hopes to prevent more crypto pain

 The SEC claims most cryptocurrencies are securities, like stocks, and they should be subject to the same rules.
 Its chair, Gary Gensler, wants companies to provide investors with more information, and to be more up front about the riskiness of digital assets.

 On Monday, the Senate Agriculture Committee's chair and ranking member, Sens.
-Debbie Stabenow (D-MI) and John Boozman (R-AR) announced a hearing: "Why Congress Needs to Act: Lessons Learned from the FTX Collapse," with Behnam.
+Debbie Stabenow (D-MI) and John Boozman (R-AR) announced a hearing: "Why Congress Needs to Act: Lessons Learned from the FTX Collapse," with CFTC Chair Rostin Behnam.

 The two senators are among the sponsors of a bill called the "Digital Commodities Consumer Protection Act," which would allocate more regulatory responsibility to the CFTC.
 Notably, Bankman-Fried supported the legislation.